piemonte/PBJNetworkObserver/README.md

 ## PBJNetworkObserver
 'PBJNetworkObserver' is an iOS component for detecting network reachability changes as well as the network connection type.

-Mobile devices are always moving through connectivity challenged environments and various types of networks.

-This class enables an iOS application to monitor these network changes and provide the opportunity to refresh, cache, or provide feedback when a connection is established or even lost.
+Mobile devices are always moving through connectivity challenged environments made up of various types of networks.
+This class enables applications to monitor these network changes and set opportunities to refresh, cache, or provide feedback when they occur.

-Observers are notified when a network is no longer reachable, the network becomes reachable, and when the network changes.
+Observers are notified when a network is no longer reachable, the network becomes reachable, and when the network type changes.

 ### Basic Use